babiscodelab/ch-homegate/README.md

 # Installation

-If you want to ge the latest version
+To get the latest version just

 ```
 pip install homegater